 setup type.
-The definition of the type of installation requested.
+The definition of the type of installation requested on Windows NT systems.
 This can be one of Full, Broker only, or Custom.

 shared.
 All configuration data that is shared by users of the Control Center.
 This data is not operational until it has been deployed.